-Mark A. Caranci (President, Chief Executive Officer and Director): Mr. Caranci has over 22 years of experience in the investment business, merchant banking and public accounting and, as principal of the Brompton Group, participates in the direction of all activities in the group.
-Mr. Caranci was appointed as the Chief Financial Officer of the Brompton Group in 2000 and in April 2007, Mr. Caranci was appointed President, Chief Executive Officer and director of Brompton Funds.
+Mark A. Caranci (President, Chief Executive Officer and Director): Mr. Caranci has over 25 years of experience in the investment business, merchant banking and public accounting and was a founding executive of the Brompton Group in 2000 and participates in the direction of all activities in the group.
+Mr. Caranci was appointed as the Chief Financial Officer of Brompton in 2000 and in 2007, Mr. Caranci was appointed President, Chief Executive Officer and director of Brompton Funds.
 From 1996 to 2000, Mr. Caranci was Vice-President of a financial services organization.
 Mr. Caranci has held various senior positions with public companies, including Chief Financial Officer of a public energy services income trust and Vice-President of Finance of several public oil & gas companies.
 Prior to 1996, Mr. Caranci worked at PricewaterhouseCoopers LLP, Chartered Professional Accountants.
-Mr. Caranci is a Chartered Professional Accountant and is a member of the Chartered Professional Accountants of Ontario and received a Bachelor of Commerce degree from the University of Toronto.
+Mr. Caranci is a Chartered Professional Accountant and Chartered Accountant and is a member of the Chartered Professional Accountant and received a Bachelor of Commerce degree from the University of Toronto.